Professional Reseller

 How many thrift stores do you source from?
 Do you have problems with your supply drying up once you've done the initial sweep of their racks?

-Asked by Senora Cassie over 11 years ago
+Asked by Senora Cassie almost 12 years ago

 I'm grateful to be in an area surrounded really good thrift stores.
 I've never had a problem with sources being depleted and am never at a shortage of inventory.
 There is no way to keep up with the influx in the four stores I frequent most.
 Since expanding the types of items I sell, I'm able to glean profitable items from nearly every department.